sveltejs/kit/documentation/docs/25-build-and-deploy/90-adapter-vercel.md

 ## Config options

-Besides the config options shown above, the Vercel adapter also supports [route level config](/docs/page-options#config) through `export const config`.
+Besides the default configuration shown above, the Vercel adapter also supports [route level config](/docs/page-options#config) through `export const config`.
 You can deploy parts of your app to the edge and others as serverless functions.

 ```js
 /// file: about/+page.js